 Tilla embroidery – the most known, most graceful embroidery enlightens the pherans as well as the occasion they are put on.
 Tilla – golden or silver threads are tied together with needles to create patterns.
 In olden days, only elder women preferred Tilla embroidered pherans.
-However, its look catches attention of the younger ones too in current times.
+However, its look catches the attention of the younger ones too in current times.

 Uses of pheran:

-Pheran is an extremely essential part of weddings for women.
+Pheran is an extremely essential part of Kashmiri weddings for women.
 After completing the ritual of having a bath (aab-sherun) before nikkah, brides are supposed to wear a Tilla-embroidered pheran, offer two rakats of namaz (salah), recite Qur’an & wear the same pheran for nikkah.
 Such is the essence of pherans.